inf112-v20/teen_titans/README.md

 Tests 1-4 assumes player is facing upwards.

 0. Start the game and graphics appear means graphics work.
-1. If you click UP-card, the character should walk 1 step up.
-2. If you click 2 LEFT/RIGHT-cards & UP-card, the character should walk 1 step down.
-3. If you click RIGHT-card & UP-card, the character should walk 1 step RIGHT.
-4. If you click LEFT-card & UP-card, the character should walk 1 step LEFT.
-5. Step on the HOLE will make the character die
+1. Step on the HOLE will make the character die
-6. Step on the GEARS will make the character rotate
+2. Step on the GEARS will make the character rotate
-7. Step on the CONVEYOR BELT will make the character move towards the direction it points
+3. Step on the CONVEYOR BELT will make the character move towards the direction it points

 ## Known bugs